brandonpittman/gridsome-plugin-tailwindcss/README.md

 ### postcss-preset-env

-Instal `postcss-preset-env` and pass `shouldTimeTravel: true` to enable.
+Install `postcss-preset-env` and pass `shouldTimeTravel: true` to enable.
 You may also pass a config object to the plugin as `presetEnvConfig`.

 With this one plugin, you should be ready to use Tailwind right away.
-Keep your customization to `tailwind.config.js` whenever possible, but you can use the full power of Tailwind (including `@apply`) in your Vue components when necessary.
+Keep your customization to `tailwind.config.js` whenever possible, but you can use the full power of Tailwind in your Vue components when necessary.

 ## Examples